-At some point, kids need to learn money that isn’t ‘real’ is still real.
-In other words, they need to learn that non-tangible money is just important as the cash they can hold.
+At some point, kids need to learn the money that isn’t “real” is still real.
+In other words, they need to learn that non-tangible money is just as important as the cash they can hold.
 A good place to start is by setting up a savings account for your child.
 And you may already have one set up, which is great!
 Let them see the monthly statements to show them how their balance is growing as they sock away money.
-Take them with you to the bank whenever you deposit or withdraw money, so they can see the exchange of physical cash.
+Take them with you to the bank whenever you deposit or withdraw money so that they can see the exchange of physical cash.

 Once you think they are ready, set them up with a checking account and debit card as well.
 Teach them how to record the transactions in a check registry, either on an excel sheet or in the registry provided.
 Point out that each purchase reduces the balance in the bank.
 Talk to them about things like overdraft fees and other fees that banks might charge.

 Once your child has a firm grasp on banking and debit cards, you should at least introduce them to the concept of credit cards.
 Regardless of whether you use credit cards or think credit cards are good or bad, as soon as your child reaches adulthood, and especially if your child goes to college, he or she will be bombarded by credit card offers.
 These offers will come with some juicy perks, and I can guarantee that your child will at least be tempted to open a credit card.

 If your child has not been introduced to credit cards and taught the right way to use them, they will likely make classic mistakes such as purchasing too much on the credit card and not being able to pay their bill in full, incurring interest.
 Or worse, not even being able to pay the minimum, incurring interest and fees, also while destroying their credit.
 For a great resource geared towards kids headed for college, check out this student credit card guide.